aptech/docs/docs/CR-dbQueryGetLastErrorNum.rst

     :returns: err_num (*scalar*), number of last error.

 Remarks
 -------

-Because a failed query will not have a valid handle (id), this function retrieves stored error information about the last executed query.
+Because a failed query will not have a valid handle (*id*), this function retrieves stored error information about the last executed query.

+.. seealso:: :func:`dbQueryGetLastErrorText`